H1d3r/CS-EXTC2-ICMP/README.md

 Currently, commands do not get passed to beacons now. yay.
 Might be another data thing

+- [ ] Response esceeds 128bytes... is 132.
+I wonder if the tag is getting included in there and being sent back to the TeamServer.

 ---
 # ICMP C2 Protocol Overview